beekmarks/ollama-api-compatible-server/README.md

 - **POST /api/generate**: Generate text completions
 - **POST /api/chat**: Handle chat-based interactions
 - **GET /api/version**: Get the server version

+## Web UI

+The project includes a simple web interface for interacting with your models:

+- **Access**: Simply navigate to `http://localhost:11435/` in your browser after starting the server
+- **Features**:
+  - **Chat Tab**: Have conversational interactions with the model
+  - **Generate Tab**: Create text completions with adjustable parameters
+  - **Model Info**: View information about the loaded model

+The web UI automatically connects to the API endpoints and provides a user-friendly way to interact with your models without needing to use command-line tools or write code.

 ## Usage Examples